 There was still trouble lurking in that: For example: “I think the story will balance the comments he’s made in public” (what comments, precisely, Mr. Feldman?
 More innuendo) and even “certainly what he told in conversation is much more nuanced that what exists for public record” (precisely what ‘public record,’ Mr. Feldman?

-I responded to Rob, quoting Feldman’s last comment:
+I responded to my publicist, quoting Feldman’s last comment:

 “Of course I never want to assume that someone is a Holocaust denier.”
 Well, then, don’t bloody well assume it :)

 Such things do not need to be said unless there is a monstrous accusation lurking in the background.
 In any case, I sent Feldman links to two of my lectures: